philoshippos/-Notes-on-conceptual-mathematics/README.md

 2. A Formalization Attempt , using AI assisted writing and research I did myself combined to present the idea
 3. A Correction Note, documenting exactly what mathematically failed in the Formalization, presenting the development of the idea.
 4. A Cross Comparison with other Notes Showing how they the note the Idea relates to other notes I made.
 Possibly inspiring me to build a new one

-Documents will refer to each other.
+5. A literature Note, referencing the most important papers used in the construction Documents will refer to each other.
 This page welcomes Interactions and Ideas.

 The mantra for running this page is: